Great Zimbabwe: The Lemba

 The construction of Great Zimbabwe is also claimed by the Lemba, as documented by William Bolts in 1777 (to the Austrian Habsburg authorities), and by an A. A. Anderson (writing about his travels north of the Limpopo River in the 19th century).
 Lemba speak the Bantu languages spoken by their geographic neighbours, but they have some religious practices and beliefs similar to those in Judaism and Islam, which they claim were transmitted by oral tradition.

-David Randall-MacIver and medieval origin
+First scientific excavations

 The first scientific archaeological excavations at the site were undertaken by David Randall-MacIver for the British Association in 1905–1906.
 In Medieval Rhodesia, he rejected the claims made by Adam Render, Carl Peters and Karl Mauch, and instead wrote of the existence in the site of objects that were of Bantu origin.
 Randall-MacIver concluded that all available evidence led him to believe that the Zimbabwe structures were constructed by the ancestors of the Shona people.
 More importantly he suggested a wholly medieval date for the walled fortifications and temple.
 This claim was not immediately accepted, partly due to the relatively short and undermanned period of excavation he was able to undertake.